What is Erntedankfest? A German Thanks for the Harvest

 When is Erntedankfest?

-In 1972, the Catholic church decreed that Erntedankfest be celebrated on the first Sunday in October, which is the first Sunday after Michaelstag (Michaelmas) on September 29.
-(Why then?
-Michaelstag is close to the Fall Equinox, and is one of the 4 dividing days of the Church Calendar.
-Tradition says that all harvest must be completed by Michaelmas, so the farmer can move on to the winter phase of the cycle.)
+In 1972, the Catholic Church decreed that Erntedankfest be celebrated on the first Sunday in October, which is the first Sunday after Michaelstag (Michaelmas) on September 29.
+(Why, then?
+Michaelstag is close to the Fall Equinox and is one of the four dividing days of the Church Calendar.
+Tradition says that all harvest must be completed by Michaelmas so the farmer can move on to the winter phase of the cycle.)

-Today, many communities do celebrate on that first Sunday, but others, depending on the crops they are harvesting, may celebrate later in October.
-In wine growing regions they call it Winzerfest!
+Today, many communities celebrate on that first Sunday, but others may celebrate later in October, depending on the crops harvested.
+In wine-growing regions, they call it Winzerfest!

-A few communities make a 3 day celebration out of the Erntedankfest.
+A few communities make a 3-day celebration out of the Erntedankfest.
 In Dusseldorf-Urdenbach, celebrations begin on Friday night with a Mass.
-On Saturday they complete the preparations by decorating the church, and have a dance party.
-Sunday there is Mass, then a concert at Piel’s Loch with a feast of local specialties, and then a parade with all 40 participating groups wearing traditional clothing and driving decorated tractors.
-The whole weekend is fun, with rides for kids, and delicious food booths for everyone.
+On Saturday, they complete the preparations by decorating the church and having a dance party.
+Sunday, there is Mass, then a concert at Piel’s Loch, a feast of local specialties, and then a parade with all 40 participating groups wearing traditional clothing and driving decorated tractors.
+The weekend is fun, with rides for kids and delicious food booths for everyone.

 Some Erntedankfest Traditions